PRESIDENT’S MESSAGE Scott Robinson

 SUNSHINE Susan Harvey

-Chapter 32 sends birthday and anniversary wishes to all who celebrated in May and upcoming June celebrations.
+The Chapter is sending birthday and anniversary wishes to our members who celebrate in September.

 Spokane Washington Chapter 32